 Data Observability in Practice: Data Monitoring at Scale with SQL and Machine Learning

-Data pipelines can break for a million different reasons, but how can we ensure that data quality issues are identified and addressed in real time—at scale?
+Data pipelines can break for a million different reasons, but how can we have awesome data monitoring in place to ensure data quality issues are identified and addressed in real time—at scale?
 Sometimes, all it takes is a bit of SQL, some precision and recall, and a holistic approach to data observability.

 If you’re a data professional, you may be find yourself asking the following questions time and again when trying to understand the health of your data: